engjellsela/trackmytips/README.md

-A simple web-app to track your tips.
+A simple web-app for restaurant workers to track their tips.

 Live version: https://trackmytips.netlify.app/login